 NATALIE HOFFMAN: And there you have it!
 Happy 100 episodes to the Flying Free Podcast!
 I want to thank all the special guests we've had over the past two years.
 But most of all, I want to thank you, our listeners, for being part of this journey with us.
 You can't have a podcast without listeners, right?
 If you like this podcast, why not leave a rating and review on Apple Podcasts so others can find it too?
 I hope you enjoyed our show today.
 Until next time, fly free!

 Want More?

 I offer a life-changing support and education program for women of faith in emotionally abusive relationships.
-It's called the Flying Free Sisterhood, and we open our doors for new members every spring and fall.
+It's called the Flying Free Sisterhood.

-Learn more, read testimonies, and get on the waiting list!
+Learn more, read testimonies, and apply today!

 www.joinflyingfree.com